5 Dangerous Side Effects of Losing Weight Too Fast

 Her efforts may have earned her a smaller jeans size and plenty of clapping emojis, but the method of choice might not be cause for celebration.
 While it’s true that some deprivation diets can lead to short-term success on the scale, experts say that quick weight loss is often unsustainable and, in many cases, unhealthy.

 “It seems like everyone who wants to lose weight wants to lose it fast,” says Cheryl Mussatto, RD, a registered dietician and author of The Nourished Brain.
 But if you're hoping to reach a healthy weight and maintain it long-term, pounds taken off gradually are more likely to stay off than pounds shed rapidly.
 Here’s why:

-1. Restrictive dieting to speed up weight loss can leave you hungry (and hangry).
+1. Restrictive dieting can leave you hungry (and hangry).

 At first, ultra-restrictive rules that form the building blocks of most extreme weight loss plans may briefly cause your body and brain to feel better than it did before you jumped on the bandwagon—particularly if your old diet lacked balance or wholesome ingredients.
 “A so-called normal diet often consists of unhealthy, processed foods,” explains Sari Fine Shepphird, PhD, a Los Angeles-based psychologist.
 And when you change it up?
 “Feeling an initial rush of wellbeing isn’t entirely off the mark,” she confirms.
 But she doesn’t condone juice cleanses or crash diets, because any rush you might experience at the onset of your crash dieting is bound to be temporary.